-\begin{rmk} The above definitions will play an important role in the subsequent paper, where the non-commutative smooth thin scheme $Spc ( B_Q )$ will be assigned to a (small) $\A$-category, the non-commutative smooth thin scheme $Maps ( Spc ( B_{Q_1} ), Spc (B_{Q_2} ) )$ will be used for the description of the category of $\A$-functors between $\A$-categories, and the formal neighborhood of a point in the space $Maps ( Spc ( B_{Q_1} ), Spc (B_{Q_2} ) )$ will correspond to natural transformations between $\A$-functors. \end{rmk}
+\begin{rmk} The above definitions play an important role in the case when the non-commutative smooth thin scheme $Spc ( B_Q )$ is assigned to a (small) $\A$-category.
+Then the non-commutative smooth thin scheme $Maps ( Spc ( B_{Q_1} ), Spc (B_{Q_2} ) )$ can be used for the description of the category of $\A$-functors between $\A$-categories, and the formal neighborhood of a point in the space $Maps ( Spc ( B_{Q_1} ), Spc (B_{Q_2} ) )$ corresponds to natural transformations between $\A$-functors. \end{rmk}